🧠 What is semantic SEO and entity optimisation? (Direct answer)

 Why does semantic SEO matter for AI Overviews and GEO?

 AI Overviews and generative engines work semantically, not through keyword matching.
 They use entity recognition to understand what a piece of content is about, vector embeddings to assess topical relevance (r=0.84 correlation with AI citation), and Knowledge Graph data to verify factual accuracy.
-Pages with 15+ connected entities earn a 4.8× AI citation boost.
+Pages with 15 or more connected entities earn a 4.8× AI citation boost.
 AI Overviews now appear on 50–60% of US searches — semantic SEO is what makes content understandable to these systems.
 It is the prerequisite, not an add-on.
+Source: Wellows AI Overview Ranking Factors Study, 2025.

 How long does entity optimisation take to show results?

-Realistically, 3 to 6 months of consistent work before a Knowledge Panel shows up for a new brand entity.
+Realistically, 3 to 6 months of consistent work before a Knowledge Panel appears for a new brand entity.
 AI description accuracy tends to improve faster — usually within 2 to 4 months of Wikidata and schema sameAs being sorted.
 SERP feature improvements from schema typically appear within 4 to 10 weeks of a valid deployment.
+In one documented case, a B2B software company's branded organic CTR in Search Console increased 22% year-over-year three months after implementing a Wikidata entry, comprehensive Organization schema, and a rewritten About page.
 The signals compound over time in a way that is hard to unpick once they have built.

 How do you build a brand entity in Google's Knowledge Graph?